arp242/goatcounter/README.markdown

     goatcounter create -email me@example.com -domain stats.example.com

+This will ask for a password for your new account; you can also add a password on the commandline with `-password`.
 If you use a custom DB, you must also pass the `-db` flag here.

-The `-dev` flag makes some small things a bit more convenient for development, such as logins.
+The `-dev` flag makes some small things a bit more convenient for development.
 For a production environment run something like:

     goatcounter serve